 The Company's Asia Pacific segment primarily consists of beverage can operations in Cambodia, China, Malaysia, Singapore, Thailand and Vietnam and also includes the Company's non-beverage can operations, primarily food cans and specialty packaging in China, Singapore, Thailand and Vietnam.
-In recent years, the Company's beverage can operations in Asia have experienced significant growth.
+In recent years, the beverage can market in Asia has been growing.
+In 2015, the Company announced that it began construction of a third beverage can plant in Cambodia.
+The Company currently expects the plant to begin commercial production late in the second quarter of 2016.
+In China, the current industry supply of beverage cans exceeds demand, which has resulted in pricing pressure and negative impacts on the Company's profitability.